CybexDex/RomeAPI/README.md

  ### Can I choose to use PyCybex instead?
- Sure, but you might find it less efficient.
+ Yes, you can.
+But you might find it less efficient.

- Visit [PyCybex's site](#https://github.com/CybexDex/cybex-node-doc/tree/master/transaction/python) to find more details.
+ Visit [PyCybex's site](#https://github.com/CybexDex/cybex-node-doc/tree/master/transaction/python) to find out more details.